jhildenbiddle/css-vars-ponyfill/docs/index.md

 1. Fix nested `calc()` functions
 1. Convert the AST back to CSS
 1. Append legacy-compatible CSS to the DOM
+1. Disable the original stylesheet if styles are no longer needed

 Example: